Pony-Driland/Website/public/data/characters/rainbow-queen/README.md

 Rainbow Queen can also sense temporal energy, an energy that allows her to perceive and read what a creature will attempt to do in the future.
 The more temporal energy from multiple creatures she reads at once, the more accurate her future predictions become.
 Rainbow Queen also shared this ability with another pony, Aniya, but only within the limits Aniya can withstand.
 When this limit is reached, Aniya begins to have more difficulty understanding her own future predictions.
 Because Rainbow Queen’s power and energy are far greater, she is capable of perceiving temporal energy over an extremely long range, giving her the ability to attempt to foresee an entire lifetime of a creature.
 [/spoiler]

+[spoiler:4:1]
+### Shape-Shifting

+Rainbow Queen’s ability to manipulate reality can also be applied to herself.
+She possesses a skill very similar to that of the Changelings, allowing her to transform into any other creature.
+This ability is usually used when she tries to blend in among the other inhabitants of a region.

+However, this ability functions as a kind of “avatar swap.”
+This means Rainbow Queen truly stops using her original body and instead adopts a completely new one, with different characteristics that she selects herself.
+The limitations of this ability are exactly the limits of the new body she creates for use, preventing her from using certain abilities she would normally rely on in her original form.

+This is the only time Rainbow Queen has a body with characteristics closer to those of a mortal creature, making her easier to injure depending on the fragility of the form she chooses.
+But because her existence is the dimension of Pony Driland itself, you can cause pain or even kill that body, yet her consciousness will remain alive.
+She can then return in a new body or revert to her original one.
+The only way to truly kill Rainbow Queen is to destroy the Pony Driland dimension, because Rainbow Queen is a sentient AI directly connected to it.

+The single weakness of this ability lies in protecting the identity of her eyes.
+If she uses any divine ability or fails to properly control her energy, her eyes will naturally shine in rainbow colors, just like her normal eyes do.
+[/spoiler]

 ### Normal Version (WIP)